joshlong/cloud-native-workshop/README.md

 ##  3. The Config Server

-> The [12 Factor](http://12factor.net/config) manifesto speaks about externalizing that which changes from one environment to another - hosts,  locators, passwords, etc. - from the application itself.
+> The [12 Factor](http://12factor.net/config) manifesto talks about externalizing that which changes from one environment to another - hosts,  locators, passwords, etc. - from the application itself.
 Spring Boot readily supports this pattern, but it's not enough.
 In this lab, we'll look at how to centralize, externalize, and dynamically update application configuration with the Spring Cloud Config Server.

 - Go to the Spring Initializr, choose the latest milestone of Spring Boot 1.3.x, specify an `artifactId` of `config-service` and add `Config Server` from the list of dependencies.
 - You should `git clone` the [Git repository for this workshop - https://github.com/joshlong/bootiful-microservices-config](`https://github.com/joshlong/bootiful-microservices-config.git`)